In a nutshell, Give!Guide is Portland's easiest path to end-of-year giving. The campaign begins on November 1 and closes at midnight December 31.

 Nonprofits with 50%+ of their organizational leadership self-identified as Black, Indigenous, and/or People of Color (BIPOC) can add "BIPOC Leadership" to their Give!Guide profile.
 Leadership is defined as, “the people who have the decision making power in the org who can impact strategic direction.”

-Together, Oregonians and the Oregon Cultural Trust fund 1500+ nonprofits in Oregon in the areas of arts, heritage, and humanities.
-This year, there are 44 nonprofits in Give!Guide that are affiliated Cultural Trust nonprofits.
+An "OCT Qualified" nonprofit means they're a partner in the Oregon Cultural Trust.
+Together, Oregonians and the Oregon Cultural Trust fund 1600+ nonprofits in Oregon in the areas of arts, heritage, and humanities.
+This year, we have 51 "OCT Qualified" nonprofits.
+Find them here!

-When you donate to any (or several) of these nonprofits, you'll be invited to make a matching gift to the Oregon Cultural Trust during the checkout process.
+When you donate to an "OCT Qualified" nonprofit, you'll be invited to make a matching gift to the Oregon Cultural Trust during the checkout process.